-'''

-GRANT CREATE, INSERT
+''' GRANT CREATE, INSERT

 ON mysql.

 TO 'mysqluser'@'localhost'

 IDENTIFIED BY 'agent_password';

 '''

-To let replication discovery work, grant the SELECT privilege on the mysql.inventory table for each user with replication privileges on the corresponding replication master.
+If the master, or slave, runs a version of MySQL earlier than 5.6, you must grant the SELECT privilege on the mysql.inventory table for each user with replication privileges on the corresponding replication master.
 This is required to let the MySQL Enterprise Monitor Agent read the replication master UUID.
 For example:

-'''

-GRANT SELECT
+''' GRANT SELECT

 ON mysql.inventory

 TO 'replicationuser'@'%'

-IDENTIFIED BY 'replication_password';
+IDENTIFIED BY 'replication_password'; '''

-'''

 Perform this step after after running the agent on the corresponding MySQL server to ensure that the mysql.inventory table is created correctly.
-Run the agent, shut the agent down, run the above GRANT statement, and then restart the agent.
+Run the agent, shut the agent down, run the above GRANT statement, then restart the agent.